Jefferson County man arrested after reportedly hiding camera in bathroom

 During a forensic interview, the younger victim said she had been unaware of the recording.

 Boam was released to pretrial supervision.
-No-contact orders were issued betweeen him and the victims.
+No-contact orders were issued between him and the victims.

 Video voyeurism is punishable with up to five years in prison and up to a $50,000 fine.
 A preliminary hearing is scheduled for 9 a.m.
 Oct.
 24 in the Jefferson County Courthouse.